 If you don’t want to encounter problems as you drift off to dreamland, you might want to consider adopting bedtime rituals that will help you relax and unwind.

 Changing your bedtime habits is not as hard as it sounds.
 You just have to be more conscious about avoiding certain activities to give yourself time to relax before sleeping.
 It all starts with making a conscious decision to make sleep a priority.
 You have to realize how sleep contributes to your health and productivity in order to truly understand its value.

 It’s never too late to start a bedtime ritual.
 Make it a habit and stick to it until you enjoy its numerous benefits.

 Bedtime Ritual Suggestions

-If you must drink anything in the evening, go for a relaxing tea like chamomile, which is known to have a sedative effect to the body.
+If you must drink anything in the evening, go for a relaxing tea like chamomile, which is known to have a sedative effect on the body.
 Though alcohol might make you feel sleepy, it’s not advisable to drink alcohol before bedtime because it will affect the quality of your sleep.

-Epsom Salt To Improve Your Sleep
+Use Essential Oils And Bath Soaks To Improve Your Sleep

 What is Epsom salt?
-Glad you asked!
+Glad you asked.